WebAssembly/spec/spectec/test-prose/TEST.md

 blocktype z bt_u1
 1. If (bt_u1 = (_RESULT ?())), then:
   a.
 Return [] -> [].
-2. If bt_u1 is of the case _RESULT, then:
+2. If bt_u1 is _RESULT, then:
   a.
 Let (_RESULT valtype_0?) be bt_u1.
   b.
 If valtype_0? is defined, then:
     1) Let ?(t) be valtype_0?.
     2) Return [] -> [t].
-3. Assert: Due to validation, bt_u1 is of the case _IDX.
+3. Assert: Due to validation, bt_u1 is _IDX.
 4. Let (_IDX x) be bt_u1.
 5. Return $type(z, x).